 They're both gone now.

 I came home to take care of my dad, and one of the reasons, before I had arrived home, I was still living in Washington, D.C.
-And it was October of 2004.

-It was the John Kerry George W. Bush presidential campaign.
+It was the John Kerry, George W. Bush presidential campaign.

-And my dad, who was he was really into politics.
+And my dad, who was really into politics, he had been in Massachusetts politics.

 He had held Calvin Coolidge's seat on the Northampton City Council.